opendatasoft/ods-documentation/source/other_resources/accessibility/accessibility.rst

 Despite our best efforts, if you encounter an accessibility issue on the platform, please let us know by sending a report to accessibility@opendatasoft.com

-When sending a report, please include these information:
+When sending a report, please include this information:

 * **Your browser**\*
 * **Your operating system**\*